galaxyproject/training-material/topics/admin/tutorials/ftp/tutorial.md

 >
 > 3. Click on the upload button.
 >
-> 4. Click on the Choose FTP files button
-> You should see your file.
+> 4. Click on the Choose FTP files button.
+You should see your file.
 >
 > 5. Click on it and click on Start to launch the upload.
-> It should go to your history as a new dataset.
+It should go to your history as a new dataset.
 >
 > 6. Click again on Choose FTP files button.
-> Your file has disappeared.
-By default, the files are removed from the ftp at import.
+Your file has disappeared.
+By default, the files are removed from the FTP at import.
 >
 >    > ### {% icon tip %} You want to change this behaviour?
 >    > You just need to add `ftp_upload_purge: false` to the galaxy_config/galaxy variables (next to `ftp_upload_dir`).
 >    {: .tip}
+>
 {: .hands_on}

+Congratulations!
+Let your users know this is an option, many of them will prefer to start large uploads from an FTP client.